 - Under "What can we help with?" select Appeal content or account decision.

-- Under "Appeal content or account decision," select Text moderation or Account suspension.
+- Under "Appeal content or account decision," select Content/Text moderation or Account suspension.

 - Include as many details about your appeal as possible.